mpetroff/pannellum/readme.md

 ## Examples

 Examples using both the minified version and the version in the `src` directory are included in the `examples` directory.
+Additional examples are available at [pannellum.org](https://pannellum.org/documentation/examples/simple-example/).

 ## Browser Compatibility